Rennex07/ITT/README.md

 # ITT
-Discord ID to Token
+Discord ID to Token.
-This tool is to turn anyone Discord ID's into their token.
+This tool can turn anyone's ID into token.